 An Operational Management Plan will be developed for the inland border facility which will explain how the site will be managed and operated safely, including in relation to any hazardous materials.

-It is intended that construction of the White Cliffs Inland Border Facility will commence in early 2021, subject to any approval.
+It is intended that construction of the Dover Inland Border Facility will commence in early 2021, subject to any approval.
 Some on-site survey work has been undertaken as part of the site investigation work.